 Reliance may avoid Russian fuel after sanctions, official says

-“Even if we can source some of the feeds [from Russia], probably we will be out of it because of the sanctions,” Rajesh Rawat, senior vice-president and business head cracker, told an industry event on March 16.
+"Even if we can source some of the feeds (from Russia), probably we will be out of it because of the sanctions," Rajesh Rawat, senior vice president and business head cracker, told an industry event on Wednesday.

 Sanctions on Russia have prompted many companies and countries to shun its oil, depressing Russian crude to record discount levels.

-Since Russia’s invasion of Ukraine began on Feb.
-24, country’s top refiner Indian Oil Corp. has bought 3 million barrels of Russian Urals crude and Hindustan Petroleum has bought 2 million barrels of the oil through tenders.
+Since Russia's invasion of Ukraine began on February 24, India's top refiner Indian Oil Corp has bought three million barrels of Russian Urals crude and Hindustan Petroleum has bought two million barrels of the oil through tenders.

 - Comments will be moderated by The Hindu editorial team.